 We will talk to you and your family, not just about your medical conditions, but about you as an individual.
 We will ask you about your life, both in the past and your hopes, aspirations and fears for now and the future.
 We will ask you what a good and bad day is like for you.
 We will also support you to trigger some of your memories, such as creating a photo album of familiar places and people.
 Often someone with dementia will feel very lonely and isolated.
-As part of our care in the community support services we can take you out, maybe to the seaside for an ice cream or to the local shops to do some shopping, helping to promote your independence and self-confidence.
+We can take you out, maybe to the seaside for an ice cream or to the local shops to do some shopping.

 We understand that looking after a loved one with dementia can cause stress and tensions amongst families.
 We see first-hand the impact of long-term care upon family members.
-We will talk to your family about how we can provide home support and respite care for them, signposting them to seek help with continuing healthcare, companionship and quality support early on, rather than struggling to cope alone.
+We will talk to your family about how we can provide home support and respite care for them, signposting them to seek help from other services, rather than struggling to cope alone.